Don't feed the troll: Apple just said its budget iPad is twice as fast as the PC.

-In this episode of The Full Nerd, we discuss Intel's current and future flagships.
+In this episode of The Full Nerd, it's all CPUs and GPUs.

 Latest News Articles

 - The Game Awards 2019's biggest reveals: Hellblade II, a new PlayerUnknown game, and more

 - Logitech G Pro X Keyboard review: Hot-swappable switches let you mix and match

 - TikTok's China Connections Explained

 - Microsoft announces the Xbox Series X at The Game Awards, along with a Hellblade sequel

 - Gearbox (?) announces the Playstation 5